Common names : Morel, True Morel, Sponge Morel, Common Morel

 The seeds of cherries, peaches, plums, almonds and apricots are poisonous.
 They contain amygdalin, a cyanogenic glycoside.
 It’s highly toxic.

-Four or five kidney beans eaten raw can cause nausea vomiting and diarrhea, and if cooked too low (80°C or 176°F) they’re even five times as toxic as raw.
+Four or five kidney beans eaten raw can cause nausea vomiting and diarrhoea, and if cooked too low (80°C or 176°F) they’re even five times as toxic as raw.

 Mango leaves, stems, peel and sap contain urushiol, which is the same allergen as in poison ivy.
 It causes a condition called urushiol-induced contact dermatitis.
 A previous allergic reaction is more likely to cause another.